 Well, this is the “it depends …” part.
 If you regularly score in the 99th percentile of standardized tests, then getting over a 700 on the GMAT shouldn’t be too difficult with moderate preparation.
 If you regularly flub standardized tests, then acing the GMAT will be that much more difficult.
-If you remember the percentile of any previous standardized test, the percentile of your SAT score for example, then imagine you score at the same percentile on the GMAT — you can use this official chart to gauge what an equivalent score on the GMAT might be.
-You could also take a free practice GMAT, perhaps one you find on GMAT Club, to give yourself a rough idea of your starting point.
-Whatever you score cold, on a dry run before any preparation — assume it will not hard to score this much after preparation on the real test.
+If you remember the percentile of any previous standardized test, the percentile of your SAT score for example, then imagine you score at the same percentile on the GMAT—you can use this official chart to gauge what an equivalent score on the GMAT might be.
+You could also take the Magoosh GMAT Diagnostic Test, to give yourself a rough idea of your starting point.
+Whatever you score cold, on a dry run before any preparation—assume it will not hard to score this much after preparation on the real test.
 The question is: how do you improve your score?

 How hard is it to improve your score?

 Pushing yourself beyond what you already have achieved, pushing yourself toward your own excellence—this is always hard.
 Improving on the GMAT takes focus, responsibility, dedication, determination, and commitment.
 Again, if these are qualities you don’t like to exercise, then the whole idea of management in the modern business world might not be for you.
 If you are ready to do the hard work of improving, then avail yourself of the best GMAT resources.
 How much you will improve depends very much on how disciplined and how thorough you are willing to be in your preparation.
 Many folks dream about a spectacular performance, but do only moderate preparation.
 Remember the Great Law of Mediocrity: if you do only what most people do, you will get only what most people get.
 If you want to stand out, you have to take outstanding action.
 If you are willing to do outstanding work in your preparation for the GMAT, that’s very hard, but with good material, the results will really pay off.